 I slept early that night as Mr. D put the kids to bed.
 I woke up hours later to his body pressed against mine, his hands between my legs, his fingers pushing me to the edge of subconscious, slumber-drenched desire.
 Before I could fully come to, he was under the covers, removing my monkey shorts and kissing me some more.
 I trembled in his hands, my body quivering with each wet kiss.

 I basked in the Friday morning sun.
 I had a better day at work.
 That night, I channeled the five-word New Year’s Resolution I once jotted at an erotic literary salon, and I “sucked that dick with vigor.”

 And then I got my period, and I didn’t really do anything for him for Father’s Day.
-In fact, that Friday, as we were driving to our best friend’s place, I said, “I’ve been thinking… wondering if I was being unfair to you earlier, and I decided…”
+In fact, that Friday, as we were driving to our best friend’s place, I said, “I’ve been thinking about us, wondering if I was unfair to you earlier and I decided…”

 “That you weren’t?”
 Mr. D asked, and we both laughed.

 “Yeah,” I acknowledged.
 “I don’t think I was wrong.
 Because sometimes we need to be reminded how to treat each other.”

 That’s just how it is, I suppose.
 “The ebb and flow of any relationship,” he once reminded me.
 “Waxing and waning.
 Like the moon.”